feedthebeat90/topos-challenge/README.md

 As an extension to the Challenge I looked a second table on wikipedia that included additional geographical information (i.e. Area information splitted in land and water area by city and state).

-I loaded both tables into Pandas Dataframes and performed a join between them.
+I loaded both tables into a Pandas Dataframes and performed a join between them.

 Implementation: DataMerge.ipynb